zmhiller/Letterboxed/README.md

 # Letterboxed

+## Changelog
+- Created GameBoardTests class
+	- Added separate unit tests for sides, illegal pairs
+- testMain now calls individual test methods from other Tests classes (e.g. GameBoardTests)
+- defineIllegalPairs working (finds all possible pairings of letters on the same side of the board)

 ## To Do
 - [ ] Import dictionary.csv (words & base scores)
 - [ ] Define valid words (length >= 3, no illegal pairs)